kazuki-sf/emoCAPTCHA/README.md

 - Tailwind CSS
 - MediaPipe Tasks Vision (on-device face blendshapes)
 - OpenAI Vision API (optional)

+### Built with Cursor + GPT-5
+This project was pair‑programmed in Cursor with GPT‑5 assistance.

 ### Project vision
 Regular CAPTCHAs are tedious. emoCAPTCHA makes verification playful by asking people to mimic emojis.
 Beyond fun, the goal is societal benefit: modern AI still struggles with reading human emotions, and ethically sourced examples of real facial expressions can help improve that.
 If users choose to contribute, their emoji-matching selfies could form a valuable dataset to train models to better understand human emotions.